Collision Repair Technician

 About 2,500 collision repair technicians work in New Zealand, but this is not enough to meet the demand and employers find it difficult to get staff.

-As a result, panelbeater (collision repair technician) appears on Immigration New Zealand's immediate skill shortage list.
+As a result, panelbeater (collision repair technician) appears on Immigration New Zealand's regional skill shortage list.
 This means the Government is actively encouraging skilled collision repair technicians from overseas to work in New Zealand.

 Types of employers varied